 From the Laws & Regulations section above, you can see that it takes a lot of work to set up a launch.
 This task is generally undertaken by a rocket club for periodic organized launches.
 Clubs are basically mandatory for all but model rockets, but even model rocketeers benefit from club membership.
 You should make an effort to find a local club in your area.
-See the list of NAR Sections and Tripoli Prefectures for clubs in the U.S. and the list of C.A.R.
+See the list of NAR Club Locator and Tripoli Prefectures for clubs in the U.S. and the list of C.A.R.
 Clubs for clubs in Canada.

 A club will have a field somewhere near the majority of their membership base where they will have periodic flights.
 Most model rocket clubs have flights monthly or weekly and most high-power clubs have flights less frequently (some as little as twice a year).
 Because the launches are periodic, most of the club will attend and this creates a social atmosphere and the launches become "events" with flyers, friends and spectators.